csinva/csinva.github.io/_research_ovws/ovw_interp.md

 - alternatives
   - variable interaction networks (Hooker, 2004) - decompose pred into main effects + feature interactions
   - PDP-based feature interaction (greenwell et al. 2018)
+- feature-screening (feng ruan's work)
+  - want to find beta which is positive when a variable is important
+  - idea: maximize difference between (distances for interclass) and (distances for intraclass)
+  - using an L1 distance yields better gradients than an L2 distance

 ## example-based explanations